zhanyao17/Database-Security/README.md

 Performing security features on MSSQL (Sql server)

 # Step for setting up
-Run files followed with this steps ...
+Run files follow with this steps ...
 1. Pre-process
 2. Perform_data_secure (perform_tde)
 3. Function (all)